BY CHRIS FUSCO

-“We are not going to call Dr. Whitaker as a witness,” Assistant U.S. Attorney Timothy A. Bass told Judge Richard Mills, who ruled Monday that Whitaker would have been a “hostile witness” had prosecutors decided to call him.
+The government “is not going to call Dr. Whitaker as a witness,” Assistant U.S. Attorney Timothy A. Bass told Judge Richard Mills, who ruled Monday that Whitaker would have been a “hostile witness” had prosecutors decided to call him.
+“I’ve so advised counsel for the defendants.”

-Bass grilled Whitaker for more than two hours Monday without jurors present.
-Prosecutors had sought to declare him “hostile” because he’d stopped cooperating with them in 2012 after they asked him if he’d had a “personal relationship” with his former chief of staff, Quinshaunta Golden — who’s awaiting sentencing after pleading guilty to theft and bribery charges — and also because they’d learned he’d frequently communicated with Chicago businessman Leon Dingle Jr., 77.
+Bass grilled Whitaker for more than two hours Monday before Mills without jurors present.
+Prosecutors had sought to declare him “hostile” because he stopped cooperating with them in 2012 after they asked him if he’d had a “personal relationship” with his former chief of staff, Quin Golden — and also because they’d learned he’d frequently communicated with the main defendant in their case, Chicago businessman Leon Dingle Jr.

-Dingle is on trial and accused of conspiring with his wife, Karin Dingle, 75, to siphon more than $3 million from no-bid state grants and contracts that began flowing to not-for-profit groups Leon Dingle controlled when Whitaker headed the Illinois Department of Public Health between 2003 and 2007.
+Dingle, 77, is accused of conspiring with his wife, Karin Dingle, 75, to steal more than $3 million in no-bid state grants and contracts that began flowing when Whitaker headed the Illinois Department of Public Health between 2003 and 2007.

-Whitaker, a 49-year-old African-American physician from Chicago, became combative with Bass at the end of Monday’s hearing, suggesting racial bias was behind the wave of fraud cases brought by the Justice Department in the Central District of Illinois.
-Nine of the 10 people charged in those cases are black, including Golden and Roxanne B. Jackson, 49, who was Whitaker’s human resources director at the health department.
-Karin Dingle is the only white defendant.
+The 49-year-old Chicago physician became combative with Bass at the end of the hearing, suggesting racial bias was behind a wave of fraud cases brought by the Justice Department in the Central District of Illinois.
+Nine of the 10 people charged in those cases are black.

-“Almost everybody who’s been indicted or scrutinized has been African-American,” Whitaker said, also telling Bass he’s against “selective” investigations.
+“Almost everybody who’s been indicted or scrutinized has been African American,” Whitaker said, also saying he’s against “selective” investigations.

-“Personally, I’m upset about this process and how I’ve been made to look like I’m on trial,” Whitaker later testified.
+“Personally, I’m upset about this process and how I’ve been made to look like I’m on trial,” Whitaker later said.

 Without going into detail, Bass said Tuesday the government would not call Whitaker as a witness because of the “baseless accusations” Whitaker made in his testimony.
 “I’ll leave it at that,” Bass also said.

-Instead, prosecutors plan to introduce photographs, emails and other evidence involving Whitaker into the trial, which is expected to wrap up this week.
+Instead, prosecutors plan to introduce photographs, emails and other evidence involving Whitaker into the trial.

-Whitaker’s attorney, Henry E. Hockeimer, said he did not anticipate the Dingles would be calling Whitaker to the stand either.
-He didn’t comment further.
+Whitaker’s attorney did not anticipate that the Dingles would be calling Whitaker to the stand either.

-But prosecutors on Monday didn’t ask that question of Whitaker, who with his wife and family often vacation with the Obamas.
-The closest they came was asking Whitaker if his relationship with Golden was “more than professional.”
+Prosecutors on Monday didn’t ask that question of Whitaker, who with his wife and family often vacation with the Obamas.
+The closest they got was asking Whitaker if his relationship with Golden was “more than professional.”

 “That’s fair to say,” Whitaker replied, not elaborating.